Radiologic Technology

 The curriculum prepares individuals to enter the workforce as entry level Diagnostic Radiologic Technologists, also known as Radiographers.
 Graduates of the program are eligible to apply for national credentialing through the American Registry of Radiologic Technologists www.arrt.org.
 The Associate of Applied Science degree in Radiologic Technology is a terminal occupational degree and the credits generally earned are not applicable to other degrees.

-The program welcomes individuals that meet all admissions requirements to apply during the application period.
-Program hours of operation are Monday–Friday, 8 a.m. to 4:30 p.m., and consists of didactic and clinical components.
-The didactic portion of the program includes both lecture and labs, which are offered in traditional, on-ground format, held at the School campus.
-The clinical component utilizes a variety of health care sites approved by the Joint Review Committee on Education in Radiologic Technology (JRCERT), to include hospitals, imaging centers, urgent care centers, freestanding emergency centers, and orthopaedic centers.
+The clinical component utilizes a variety of health care sites approved by the Joint Review Committee on Education in Radiologic Technology (JRCERT), to include hospitals, doctor’s offices, imaging centers, urgent care centers, freestanding emergency centers, and orthopaedic centers.
 Clinical hours will vary depending on individual clinical sites.
-During the 4th and 5th semesters, student clinical experience includes an evening clinical rotation of four weeks duration that includes: two (2) weeks at a hospital/emergency center during the time frame of 1:00 p.m. to 9:30 p.m. and two (2) weeks at a KidMed Pediatric Urgent Care Center during the time frame of 2:00 p.m. to 10:00 p.m.
+During the 4th and 5th semesters, student clinical experience includes an evening clinical rotation of four weeks total duration that includes: two (2) weeks at a hospital/emergency center and two (2) weeks at a KidMed Pediatric Urgent Care Center.
+Dependent on clinical site, hours will vary between 1:00pm – 10:00pm.

 AAS Degree Program in Radiologic Technology Information